geoserver/geoserver.github.io/_posts/2025-09-28-geospatial-techno.md

 ----
 ### Unlock GeoServer WPS - Key Input Categories You Need to Know
+The WPS Request Builder is a demo page used to try out the Web Processing Service (WPS) used to execute geospatial processes for transformation, summary and analysis.
 This session provides a detailed overview of the various inputs and categories in the WPS Request Builder.

 If you want to access the complete tutorial, click on the [link](https://www.youtube.com/watch?v=zfNJ9virFoQ&list=PL_ITaxp1Ob4sjk24Stboa5XbO0LGdEKbL).

 [![](https://img.youtube.com/vi/zfNJ9virFoQ/0.jpg)](https://www.youtube.com/watch?v=zfNJ9virFoQ&list=PL_ITaxp1Ob4sjk24Stboa5XbO0LGdEKbL)

 ## Introduction
 In GeoServer, the WPS request builder enables users to perform various geospatial processing operations with different functionality to analyze and manipulate geospatial data.
 Each category provides a set of specific operations tailored to a range of geospatial tasks.

-**Note**: This tutorial uses GeoServer version 2.25.3.
-Be sure to download the WPS extension that corresponds exactly to your GeoServer version—mismatched versions will result in errors.
+**Note**: Be sure to download the WPS extension that corresponds exactly to your GeoServer version—mismatched versions will result in errors.

 Some categories available in the WPS request builder are **JTS**, **Geo**, **GS**, and **Vec**.
 -	**JTS:** The JTS category uses the Java Topology Suite library to perform various geometry manipulation and analysis operations such as Buffer, Intersection, Union, Simplify, etc.